icopy-site/awesome/docs/awesome/awesome-android.md

 ### Wireless

-- [SmartGattLib](https://github.com/movisens/SmartGattLib) - Simplifies the work with Bluetooth SMART devices (https://github.com/JStumpp/awesome-android/blob/master/a.k.a.
+- [SmartGattLib](https://github.com/movisens/SmartGattLib) - Simplifies the work with Bluetooth SMART devices (a.k.a.
 Bluetooth Low Energy in Bluetooth 4.0).

 ### Chat & Messaging

 - [Applozic Android Chat SDK](https://github.com/AppLozic/Applozic-Android-SDK) - Android Chat and Messaging SDK for adding real time chat and in-app messaging into your android application.
 - [Qiscus SDK](https://github.com/qiscus/qiscus-sdk-android) - Qiscus SDK is a lightweight and powerful android chat library.
 Qiscus SDK will allow you to easily integrating Qiscus engine with your apps to make cool chatting application.
 - [Kommunicate Live Chat SDK](https://github.com/Kommunicate-io/Kommunicate-Android-Chat-SDK) - Kommunicate provides open source live chat sdk in android.
-Kommunicate lets you add real time live chat and in-app messaging in your mobile (https://github.com/JStumpp/awesome-android/blob/master/android, iOS) applications and website for customer support.
+Kommunicate lets you add real time live chat and in-app messaging in your mobile (android, iOS) applications and website for customer support.
-- [CometChat Voice, Video and Text Chat SDK with UI](https://github.com/CometChat/android-chat-sdk-demo) - Add voice, video and text chat to your app (https://github.com/JStumpp/awesome-android/blob/master/and website) in minutes using CometChat.
+- [CometChat Voice, Video and Text Chat SDK with UI](https://github.com/CometChat/android-chat-sdk-demo) - Add voice, video and text chat to your app (and website) in minutes using CometChat.
 CometChat's SDK includes a complete ready UI so that you don't have to spend any time building one!
 That's not all, CometChat has out-of-the-box support for real-time translation, whiteboards, screen sharing, friends sync, role based access control, credits deduction and more.

 #### Custom Dialog

 - [MediaRecorderDialog](https://github.com/alhazmy13/MediaRecorderDialog) - Custom Dialog to record audio, store it and play it in your phone.
-- [HijriDatePicker](https://github.com/alhazmy13/HijriDatePicker) - offers a hijri (https://github.com/JStumpp/awesome-android/blob/master/Islamic Calendar) Date Picker designed on Google's Material Design Principals For Pickers.
+- [HijriDatePicker](https://github.com/alhazmy13/HijriDatePicker) - offers a hijri (Islamic Calendar) Date Picker designed on Google's Material Design Principals For Pickers.
 - [Noty](https://github.com/emre1512/Noty) - A simple library for creating animated alerts/dialogs/warnings.

 ### Version Checking